fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution-requirements.rst

 - The Wallet Provider MUST possess a revocation mechanism for the Wallet Instance, allowing the Wallet Provider to terminate service for a specific Instance at any time.
 - The Wallet Attestation MUST be securely bound to the Wallet Instance's ephemeral public key.
 - The Wallet Attestation MAY be used multiple times during its validity period, allowing for repeated authentication and authorization without the need to request new attestations with each interaction.
 However, it is RECOMMENDED that Wallet Instances avoid using the same attestation repeatedly, due to privacy concerns such as linkability between different interactions.
-- The Wallet Attestation MUST be short-lived and MUST have an expiration time, after which it MUST no longer be considered valid.
+- The Wallet Attestation not implementing revocation check methods, MUST be short-lived and MUST have an expiration time, after which it MUST no longer be considered valid.
 - The Wallet Attestation MUST NOT be issued by the Wallet Provider if the authenticity, integrity, and genuineness of the Wallet Instance requesting it cannot be guaranteed.
 - Each Wallet Instance SHOULD be able to request multiple Wallet Attestations using different cryptographic public keys associated with them.
 - The Wallet Attestation MUST NOT contain information about the User in control of the Wallet Instance.